 A lot of people visit the caves as part of an organised tour or decide to take a taxi (or using a rideshare app such as Grab which is king in KL) to get there.
 While these can be good options, it is just as easy to reach this remarkable sight by taking a local suburban train.

 There is a direct suburban commuter train service (KTM, also listed as ‘kmuter’ or ‘komuter’) which stops at several stations in the centre of Kuala Lumpur.

-In my case, staying at the citizenM hotel in Bukit Bintang meant that the historic Kuala Lumpur station was a leisurely 20 minute walk away.
+In my case, staying at the citizenM hotel in Bukit Bintang meant that the historic, colonial-era Kuala Lumpur station was a leisurely 20 minute walk away.

 Old Kuala Lumpur station

-Although nowadays it is not the city’s main train station (as intercity train departures have all been moved to the modern shopping mall-like KL Sentral further south), it is well worth it to actually begin your journey here if you can to admire the Moorish-style landmark.
+Although nowadays it is not the city’s main train station (all Malaysian intercity train departures have been moved to the modern shopping mall-like KL Sentral further south), it is well worth it to actually begin your journey here if you can to admire the Moorish-style landmark.

 It is highly recommended to arrive with some small change at the train station – especially if you start your journey at the old Kuala Lumpur station (it should be less of a problem at the more modern KL Sentral, which has the additional benefit of having dozens of shops nearby).

 With the ticket in hand, you can open the barriers to the actual platforms of the train station.
 If you need to stock up on some refreshments (highly recommended in the hot and humid KL weather), there are some small kiosks selling drinks and snacks on the platforms.

 At the old Kuala Lumpur station, you will need to head to the middle island platform (number 3) for departures to the Batu Caves.